MarStrMind/PiperATC/README.md

 And finally, you will need to pick a "captain's" or "first officer" voice - if you want to hear that.
 If not, the setting above your choice of voice will disable verbal readbacks and requests, and only plays ATC communications.

 If you want to hear your requests as well, choose a voice.
-Do speed things up for you, you can go to https://rhasspy.github.io/piper-samples/ and have a listen to the voices that are available.
+To speed things up for you, you can go to https://rhasspy.github.io/piper-samples/ and have a listen to the voices that are available.
 Then, put in what you want.

+### Pilot2ATC

+You will first need to enable logging into a text file within the application itself.
+This text file can be anywhere you like - but you need to know where it is.

+You will also need to reduce the volume of speech within the application to 0%.
+Otherwise you will hear PiperATC and the sound from Pilot2ATC.
+You will probably not want that.

+Open pilot2atc.py in your favorite text editor.
+Adjust your callsign and flight number at the top.
+Must match what you entered in the config of Pilot2ATC.

+Finally, you will need to pick a "captain's" or "first officer" voice - if you want to hear that.
+If not, the setting above your choice of voice will disable verbal readbacks and requests, and only plays ATC communications.

+If you want to hear your requests as well, choose a voice.
+To speed things up for you, you can go to https://rhasspy.github.io/piper-samples/ and have a listen to the voices that are available.
+Then, put in what you want.

+### X-Plane ATC

+Theoretically works, but it is not real-time as I found out.
+You can try this script but I found it be immersion-breaking if the ATC transmission is not happening when it happens in the simulator.
+This is due to the log file not being populated on an ATC transmission... for whatever reason.

 ## Sound output